kamkug/subnetting_calculator/README.md

-I am intending to do a little bit more polishing on this particular program but its functionality is pretty much where I wanted it be (at least at the moment).
+I am intending to do a little bit more polishing on this particular program but its functionality is pretty much where I wanted it to be (at least at the moment).

 Thanks for your interests :)